 Over the past 250 years or more, non-native plant species have become more abundant than natives across California's Mediterranean-type grasslands.
-The dominance of non-natives and the accompanying decline in native grassland plants has been attributed to uncontrolled livestock grazing; however, factors such as tillage, fire suppression, the elimination of land management techniques historically used by indigenous peoples, climate change, and competition from non-native species have undoubtedly played an important role in the conversion.
-Some researchers have concluded that non-native, annual grasses are so competitively superior that they have the capacity to displace native grasses solely through competition and their greater rates of seed production (Heady 1977; Bartolome and Gemmill 1981; Murphy and Ehrlich 1989).
+Although the increasing dominance of non-natives and the accompanying decline in native grassland plants have been attributed to uncontrolled livestock grazing, several other factors have played important roles in the conversion, factors such as tillage for crops (and other soil tillage), fire suppression, the elimination of land management techniques historically used by indigenous peoples, climate change, and competition from non-native species.
+Some researchers have concluded that non-native, annual grasses are so competitively superior that they had the capacity to displace native grasses solely through competition and their greater rates of seed production (Heady 1977; Bartolome and Gemmill

+1981; Murphy and Ehrlich 1989).
 Regardless of which factors were responsible for the decline of native-dominated grassland, today native species make up only a minor component of the grassland flora (less than 1% of standing grassland vegetation) in most regions of the state.